elastest/elastest.io-docs/docs/jenkins/pipeline.md

 }
 ```

-The script above can be split into the following sections:
+The code above can be split into the following sections:

 -   **ElasTest plugin block with configuration** : this block will contain all the steps that the test must follow, as well as the necessary [configuration options](#options).